BitBucketsFRC4183/BitBucketsFRC4183.github.io/src/software/general_plans.md

 **Check [Software Projects](https://docs.google.com/spreadsheets/d/1ZVR3NF4eum5lGa81ugy1T1uEbDaprLVyZKNRlMniG7s/edit#gid=0) for updates to your specific tasks**

 - Arjun will update the software projects sheet to specify what specific tasks each subdivision may have
-- If you know of a conceptual “task” that the subdivision is working on that is not listed on the projects sheet, please let me or Arjun know so we can update it
+- If you know of a conceptual “task” that the subdivision is working on that is not listed on the projects sheet, please let Matt or Arjun know so we can update it

 **Nothing to work on?**